kedacore/keda-docs/content/troubleshooting/keda-external-metrics-issue.md

 ### Solution for managed Kubernetes services:

-In managed Kubernetes services you might solve the issue by updating deployment file of operator and metric-apiserver
+In managed Kubernetes services you might solve the issue by updating deployment file of metric-apiserver

-Make sure these are present in deployment files.
+Make sure these are present in deployment file.
 ```sh
     dnsPolicy: ClusterFirst
     hostNetwork: true